TYPES OF CHIPS

-During cutting of ductile materials, a continuous chip is produced due to the presence of tool cutting edge in compression and shear.
-These types of chip are in the form of long coil and have the same thickness throughout the length.
+During the cutting of ductile materials, a continuous chip is produced due to the presence of tool cutting edge in compression and shear.
+These types of chips are in the form of long coils and have the same thickness throughout the length.

 This type of chip is required, since it gives a good surface finish, improving the tool life and less power consumption.
 However, chip disposal is not easy and the surface finish of the finished work gets affected.

-The following condition favours the formation of continuous chips.
+The following condition favors the formation of continuous chips.